What is Heroin?

 As with other substances, the brain and the body grow accustomed to the presence of the drug and two things happen.
 The brain function alters and an ever increasing amount of the drug is required to obtain the same intensity or effect of the first experience.
 Once that body reaches a level of tolerance the need for more is inescapable, without a constantly ingesting heroin, the body experiences withdrawal symptoms.

 Before treatment can successfully begin, a heroin user must detox off of heroin.
 Detox under the supervision of a trained addiction physician depends upon the level of heroin abuse and the mental and physical health status of a client.
 Treatment Alternatives offers outpatient detox supervised by a physician who specializes in Heroin Addiction and withdrawal.
-Our detox staff understands the pain, the shame, and the intense discomfort that accompanies addict in withdrawal.
+Our detox staff understands the pain, the shame, and the intense discomfort that accompanies addicts in withdrawal.
 We are committed to making your detox comfortable and complete.

 Treatment Alternatives believe that a comprehensive approach to detox and substance abuse must also include addressing any and all mental health issues.
 To avoid anxiety, panic, agitation and other side effects of heroin withdrawal medication management may be necessary.
 Once the heroin has been removed from the body, treatment can progress.
 Relapse prevention, substance abuse education, group and individual therapy, life skills and a host of other sessions increase the chances of staying clean and avoiding relapse.